pycabook/pycabook/manuscript/98_Changelog.md

 * This version is written in Mau but converted into Markua to publish the PDF using Leanpub's processing chain.
 * Chapter 8 has been improved with migrations that correctly create the tables in the production database.
-* [Maxim](https://github.com/ivanovmg) corrected many bugs both in the book and in the code repository, and fixed several inconsistencies between the two.
+* [Maxim Ivanov](https://github.com/ivanovmg) corrected many bugs both in the book and in the code repository, and fixed several inconsistencies between the two.
 An impressive job, thank you so much for your help!
 * GitHub user [robveijk](https://github.com/robveijk) spotted a mention to a file that is not included in the second edition.
 Thanks!
 * GitHub user [mathisheeren](https://github.com/mathisheeren) corrected a typo.
 Thank you!
 * GitHub user [4myhw](https://github.com/4myhw) found a broken link and fixed the wrong use of `self` instead of `cls` in the code.
 Thanks!